CEMeNT-PSAAP/MCDC/docs/source/user.rst

    :width: 266
    :alt: Reference v computed angular flux, 1e6 particles

-Its matching much closer with the analytic solution.
+This is much better converged around the analytic solution.
 As with everything else, the best way to see what you can do is sniff around the examples.
 We have examples with animated solutions, subplots, moving regions and more!